MG HS Review & Prices

 CO2 emissions of 168g/km for the manual and 173g/km for the automatic mean you’re unlikely to recommend this as a company car, however, as tax bills will be quite high.

 The PHEV, however, has the potential for extremely low running costs indeed.
-Official tests peg the fuel consumption at a remarkable 672.6mpg, a product of its huge 75-mile electric range.
-That’s among the highest range of any PHEV on sale, beaten only by the Mercedes GLC 300e and Range Rover Sport P460e - both of which cost far, far more than the HS.
+Official tests peg the fuel consumption at more than 500mpg, a product of its huge 75-mile electric range.
+That’s among the highest ranges of any PHEV on sale, beaten only by a few much pricier cars.

 One slight shame is that you can’t fast-charge the HS, like you can with some other large-capacity PHEVs.
 At a maximum rate of 7kW from a wallbox charger, it’ll take more than four hours to charge - not a problem if you’re topping up overnight, but it means you can’t really take advantage of public charge points to replenish your batteries on a long run.